efabless/foss-asic-tools/README.md

 * The tool versions (typically the commit hash) have defaulted in the Dockerfile.
 It can be overwritten via environment variables.
 * Only the final image is tagged; the sub-tools are not.
 It is still possible to build only to a certain stage (stages are defined in the Dockerfile by `FROM base_image as stage_name`).
 * The final image is called `iic-osic-tool` by default.
-* Docker on Windows suffers from bad memory management due WSL2, especially for systems with less then 16GB RAM.
+* Docker on Windows suffers from bad memory management due to WSL2, especially for systems with less than 16GB RAM.
 As a workaround, a memory limit to WSL can be set.
-See [Advanced settings configuration in WSL](https://learn.microsoft.com/en-us/windows/wsl/wsl-config) (look for the key "memory" in the wsl2 tag).
+See [Advanced settings configuration in WSL](https://learn.microsoft.com/en-us/windows/wsl/wsl-config) (look for the key "memory" in the `wsl2` tag).

 ## Todo